magento/knowledge-base/src/troubleshooting/general/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 ## Cause

 Note that the log shown in the Cloud UI shouldn't be treated as the source of truth, especially if you find that the site isn't responding or working properly after the deployment was listed with a status of Success.
-You should also verify with the logs on the server - refer to developer documentation [View and manage logs](https://devdocs.magento.com/cloud/project/log-locations.html).
+You should also verify with the logs on the server - refer to [View and manage logs](https://devdocs.magento.com/cloud/project/log-locations.html) in our developer documentation.

 ## Solution

-1. Make sure that you have the developer documentation's [Magento Cloud CLI](https://devdocs.magento.com/cloud/reference/cli-ref-topic.html) installed in your local environment.
+1. Make sure that you have [Magento Cloud CLI](https://devdocs.magento.com/cloud/reference/cli-ref-topic.html) installed in your local environment.
 1. Run the following command:
     ```bash
     magento-cloud activity -p <project id> -e <environment>